Menu Close

 Counterpoint

-Fugues, cannons, and other contrapuntal types of music should only be attempted once you can play them.
+Writing fugues, cannons, and other contrapuntal types of music should only be attempted once they can be played.
 Having the ability to improvise in free counterpoint is also very important.
-It’s crucial that you thoroughly internalize contrapuntal elements so that your ear is always your guide.
+It’s crucial to thoroughly internalize contrapuntal elements so that the ear is always the guide.

-Bach was a master at composing using these techniques, but not because he read books on counterpoint (not much was written on the subject back then).
-He mastered them by learning to play them and to improvise with them.
-He could fluently improvise 3 part fugues and canons!
-Just as you breathe air, he breathed counterpoint.
+Bach was a master at composing using these techniques, but not because he read text books on theory and counterpoint like we have today (most of our text books are heavily based on analysis of his music).
+He mastered these techniques by learning to play counterpoint and improvise it.
+He could fluently improvise three-part fugues and canons!
+Just as we breathe air, he breathed counterpoint.

 Next